 William & Mary

-As of July 29, 2021, the university is requiring vaccination for all students, faculty, and staff unless an express exemption applies.
+As of July 29, 2021, the university required vaccination for all students, faculty, and staff unless an express exemption applies.
 All students, faculty, and staff were required to record the first vaccination dose in the Kallaco portal on or before Tuesday, Aug.
-10. The second or final dose is due on or before Friday, September 17.
+10. The second or final dose was due on or before Friday, September 17.
 William & Mary will observe appropriate medical and religious exemptions.

 Routine testing of those who are in the process of vaccination or exempted will continue as a condition of their participation in in-person activities.

 View the William and Mary COVID-19 dashboard here.